Amet13/ODYSSEY/Documentation/PROJECT_SUMMARY.md

 ---

-**ORRMAT is now a professional-grade macOS application with comprehensive documentation, robust build system, and high-quality codebase ready for production use and community contributions.**
+**ODYSSEY is now a professional-grade macOS application with comprehensive documentation, robust build system, and high-quality codebase ready for production use and community contributions.**

 **Made with ❤️ for the Ottawa sports community**